SPORTSMANSHIPJUNIOR TENNIS | USTA SOUTHERN CALIFORNIA

 PLAYERS, PARENTS, & COACHES.

 Southern California prides itself on grooming players who display outstanding sportsmanship as they compete in our section and across the United States as representatives of #TeamSoCal.
 Good sportsmanship is as simple as following the rules and showing respect for the game and the opponent.

 We remind PARENTS to set the example for junior players by creating a positive and encouraging environment.
 We ask COACHES to stress the importance of sportsmanship as highly as the development of strokes and strategy.
 And we empower PLAYERS to accept victory and defeat with equal grace and dignity, while treating opponents with fairness and courtesy.

-The USTA Southern California Junior Competition Committee (JCC) and the USTA Southern California Sportsmanship and Grievance Committee (S&GC) bestow sportsmanship honors on players who embody the ideals of fair play and strong character.
-The JCC and S&GC select one boy and one girl per age division for their annual sportsmanship recognition awards.
-Players and officials are encouraged to notify the USTA SoCal office of individuals who should be considered for these awards.
+In addition, USTA Southern California’s Junior Competition Committee (JCC) and the Sportsmanship & Grievance Committee (SGC) bestow annual sportsmanship honors on players who embody the ideals of fair play and strong character.
+Each year, the committees select one boy and one girl per age division for their sportsmanship recognition awards.
+Players and officials are encouraged to notify the USTA Southern California office of any individuals who should be considered for these awards.

 The Evelyn Houseman Lifetime Junior Sportsmanship Award is presented annually to one boy and one girl who have exemplified good sportsmanship throughout their junior tennis careers.
 This prestigious award includes a lifetime USTA membership for each player and both players are honored at an awards banquet during the year.

 Recipients in 2022 were Masato Perera of Santa Barbara and Anne Christine Lutkemeyer of Irvine.
 USTA Southern California congratulates both players for their performance both on and off the court.